AdhiRaj08/Project-Planner/README.md

 ### Features -

 React JS Version: A fully functional task tracker app.\
 React Native Version: A task tracker app developed using React Native (some setup required).
+It works with limited functionalities as compared to React js counterpart.

 ### Libraries Used